Skip to content

 }

-apply plugin: 'ft-plugin' //If using old version compatibility ft-plugin-legacy, no changes needed
+apply plugin: 'ft-plugin' //If using ft-plugin-legacy, use this configuration as well

 //Configure plugin usage parameters (optional)